giuliacandido/nanaTech-project/README.md

 # NanaTech | Organic Architecture

-## Form login &amp; Form registration page.
+### Form login &amp; Form registration page.

 This project was made thinking about how to put both login form and registration form all in one page.
 After some failed prototypes and a lot of Google research, the project finally came to life.
-By builting this page I gained a more deep understanding in things I already studied like how to use RegExp to validate inputs, how to make a web page responsive by using fluid units in CSS and how to make a password visible.
+By building this page I gained a more deep understanding in things I already studied like how to use RegExp to validate inputs, how to make a web page responsive by using fluid units in CSS and how to make password validation stronger.

 You can access this web page on this link: